FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Introduction

 \section{Introduction}

-The intricacies and fluctuations of financial markets present substantial challenges for making high-quality, sequential investment decisions.
-In tasks such as single stock trading and portfolio management, each intelligent decision is informed by multiple market interactions and integrated information characterized by different levels of timeliness and modalities \cite{markowitz1952portfolio, dang2019squawk}.
-These tasks aim to maximize profit while managing current market risks in an open-end environment.
+The intricacies and fluctuations inherent in financial markets pose significant challenges for making high-quality, sequential investment decisions.
+In tasks such as single stock trading and portfolio management, each intelligent decision is driven by multiple market interactions and the integration of diverse information streams, characterized by varying levels of timeliness and modalities \cite{markowitz1952portfolio, dang2019squawk}.
+The primary objective of these tasks is to maximize profit while managing present market risks in an open-ended environment.

-In practice, trading firms often rely on synthesized human teamwork, with an organizational structure that typically involves hierarchical communication among various functional roles such as data analysts, risk analysts, and portfolio managers communicating across levels \cite{maginn2007managing, radner1993organization}.
+In practice, trading firms often depend on synthesized teamwork, structured hierarchically with functional roles such as data analysts, risk analysts, and portfolio managers communicating across levels \cite{maginn2007managing, radner1993organization}.
 These roles are responsible for the careful integration of diverse resources.
-However, the cognitive limitations of human team members can restrict their ability to quickly process market signals and achieve optimal investment results \cite{miller1956magical}.
+However, the cognitive limitations of human team members can hinder their capacity to rapidly process market signals and achieve optimal investment outcomes \cite{miller1956magical}.

 To enhance investment returns and address the limitations of human decision-making, various studies have explored methods such as deep reinforcement learning (DRL) to develop agent systems that simulate market environments and automate investment strategies \cite{wang2021commission, han2023select, qin2024earnhft}.
 Concurrently, advancements in large language models (LLMs) have shown great potential in performing complex tasks, including reasoning \cite{huang2022towards, jin2024impact}, tool-using \cite{cai2023large}, planning \cite{ruan2023tptu}, decision-making \cite{song2023llm, paranjape2023art}, and even in various financial applications \cite{NEURIPS2023_6a386d70, 10.1145/3637528.3671554, xie2024finben, hu2024no, yang2024ucfe}, suggesting they may surpass existing agent architectures.
 Language agents, in particular, are distinguished by their human-like communication and flexible, prompt-based structures, making them well-suited to diverse decision-making settings \cite{park2023generative, wu2023autogen, qiao2024autoact, hong2023metagpt}.